-A decent hostel room will go for about $12 USD.
-Expect to pay $30-$40 USD for a basic private room.
+A decent hostel room will go for about $13 USD.
+Expect to pay $30 to $60 USD for a basic private room.

-A pizza goes for around 25 to 40 soles ($7 to $11 USD) and a meal at a western fast food joint will be well over 30 soles.
+A pizza goes for around 25 to 40 soles ($7 to $11 USD) and a meal at a Western fast food joint will be well over 30 soles ($8 USD).
 A great tip for when you are craving fast food is to skip the iconic McDonald’s and KFC and check out the local place, Bambos is a great fast food franchise in Peru and is about half of the price of the international alternatives.

 Getting from city to city is easy in Peru by bus or plane.

-Usually, the VIP or first-class buses are only a few dollars more than the lower grade buses and it is well worth the upgrade – believe me!
-Cleanliness, bathrooms, space, and a layback chair which allows you to sleep is well worth the extra money.
+Usually, the VIP or first-class buses are only a few dollars more than the lower-grade buses and it is well worth the upgrade – believe me!
+Cleanliness, bathrooms, space, and a layback chair that allows you to sleep are well worth the extra money.

-The best way to book buses or at least compare prices is on the website Busbud.com.
+The best way to book buses or at least compare prices is on the websites Busbud.com and Bookaway.
 Here, you can search and get an idea of how long it is from place to place and the different types of buses available.

 We never took local transport in Peru.
 From what we heard, it was unreliable and not always safe.
 To get around within a city we would always walk if possible, and if too far we would take an Uber.
 Some smaller cities don’t offer Uber so taxis are the only option.

 Tours are very reasonable in Peru.
-We were able to do the 5-day Salkantay Trek to Machu Picchu for $200 USD including a guide, porters, food, transport, and the Machu Picchu entrance fees.
+We were able to do the 5-day Salkantay Trek to Machu Picchu for around $500 USD including a guide, porters, food, transport, and the Machu Picchu entrance fees.

-We paid only $20 USD for a day trip to Rainbow Mountain from Cusco and $14 USD for a day trip to Laguna 69 from Huaraz.
-A half-trip on a boat from Lima to see the penguins and swim with the sea lions only costs $50 USD.
+We paid only $49 USD for a day trip from Cusco to Rainbow Mountain and $29 USD for a day trip to Laguna 69 from Huaraz.
+A half-trip on a boat from Lima to see the penguins and swim with the sea lions only costs $72 USD.

 On top of that, tours in Peru are usually really good value!
 Just don’t forget to tip as the guides often do not make much for wages due to the low tour prices.

 Daily Travel Budgets in Peru

-The below budgets are average spending per day in Peru per person. this should give you an idea of how much spending money you’re going to need during your trip in Peru!
+The below budgets are the average spending per day in Peru per person. this should give you an idea of how much spending money you’re going to need during your trip to Peru!

-A medium range budget would be $30-$45 USD a day.
+A medium-range budget would be $80-$120 USD a day.
 This would allow for staying in budget private rooms or nicer dorms, eating out in restaurants occasionally, going on a few tours, and going out for drinks from time to time.

 Best Places to Visit in Peru

 There are so many places to visit in Peru that I just simply couldn’t list them all in this Peru Travel Guide.
-However, I have narrowed some of the most common and my personal favorite!
+However, I have narrowed down some of the most common and my personal favorites!

-Cusco is most famously known for the starting point for any journey to Machu Picchu, but as a city itself, it is actually really cool.
-There are ruins within the city, in fact, Starbucks is located with the walls of Inca ruins!
+Cusco is most famously known as the starting point for any journey to Machu Picchu, but as a city itself, it is actually really cool.
+There are ruins within the city, in fact, Starbucks is located within the walls of Inca ruins!
 There is so much to do in and around Cusco, so much more than just Machu Picchu.
 However, if that’s on your bucket list, some of the best Machu Picchu tours leave from Cusco.